thangluutitan/privafox-converted/mobile/android/base/docs/adjust.rst

  Install tracking with the Adjust SDK
 ======================================

-Fennec (Firefox for Android) tracks certain types of installs using a third party install tracking framework called Adjust.
-The intention is to determine the origin of Fennec installs by answering the question, "Did this user on this device install Fennec in response to a specific advertising campaign performed by Mozilla?"
+Privafox(Privafox for Android) tracks certain types of installs using a third party install tracking framework called Adjust.
+The intention is to determine the origin of Privafox installs by answering the question, "Did this user on this device install Fennec in response to a specific advertising campaign performed by Privacore?"

-Mozilla is using a third party framework in order to answer this question for the Firefox for Android 38.0.5 release.
-We hope to remove the framework from Fennec in the future.
+Privacore is using a third party framework in order to answer this question for the Privafox for Android 38.0.5 release.
+We hope to remove the framework from Privafox in the future.

-The framework consists of a software development kit (SDK) built into Fennec and a data-collecting Internet service backend run by the German company `adjust GmbH`_.
+The framework consists of a software development kit (SDK) built into Privafox and a data-collecting Internet service backend run by the German company `adjust GmbH`_.
 The Adjust SDK is open source and MIT licensed: see the `github repository`_.
 Fennec ships a copy of the SDK (currently not modified from upstream) in ``mobile/android/thirdparty/com/adjust/sdk``.
 The SDK is